cosinekitty/sapphire/doc/Env.md

 ### Gate Output

-The GATE output port is related to the ENV port, but instead of a linear envelope signal, the output is a gate voltage that is either 0&nbsp;V or +10&nbsp;V.
+The GATE output port is polyphonic.
+GATE is related to the ENV port, but instead of a linear envelope signal, each channel of the output is a gate voltage that is either 0&nbsp;V or +10&nbsp;V.
 You can use GATE to signal either when a pitch is detected or when a pitch is NOT detected.

 When you right-click on the GATE port, you will see the following context menu: